code-423n4/2023-07-axelar/README.md

 ## Automated Findings / Publicly Known Issues

-Automated findings output for the audit can be found [here](add link to report) within 24 hours of audit opening.
+Automated findings output for the audit will be found [here](add link to report) within 24 hours of audit opening.

 _Note for C4 wardens: Anything included in the automated findings output is considered a publicly known issue and is ineligible for awards._

-[ ⭐️ SPONSORS ADD INFO HERE ]

 # Overview